-Some parts of the city, especially on the outskirts, resemble building sites more than communities; and steering a stroller or pram over cracked and uneven, steep pavements can make any mother's blood boil.
-Furthermore, driving is hazardous and the Muslim call to prayer can be inconvenient for parents with young children who are easily woken at night or during naps.
+Some parts of the city, especially on the outskirts, resemble building sites more than communities, and steering a stroller or pram over cracked, uneven and steep pavements can make any mother's blood boil.
+Furthermore, driving in Abu Dhabi can be hazardous.

 Expat parents may also find it especially strange that random passers-by are interested in photographing their kids.
 There is no need to be concerned by the request, but how one responds is a personal choice.